Phalcode/gamevault-docs/docs/server-docs/setup/docker-compose.md

 Password (YOURPASSWORDHERE) can't be empty! else the database will not work.
 If you don't want a password, consider running without a PostgreSQL Database (Not recommended)
 :::

+#### Things to consider when running on Docker for Windows
+The above yml file may not Windows and here is what it takes to make it work on Windows :
+- For paths in your volues, use Windows-style paths (backward slash)
+    ```yaml
+    volumes:
+      # Mount the folder where your games are
+      - C:\Your\Games\Folder:/files
+    ```
+- For the Postgres volume, you might need to use a docker volume instead of a mounted folder, because [Postgres has issues running under Docker for Windows](https://github.com/docker-library/postgres/issues/116).

 ### Alternative Step 1: Running without a PostgreSQL Database

 We don't recommend it, but you can run GameVault without a PostgreSQL Database too using the following configuration: